LCC-CIT/CS296N-CourseMaterials/Labs/Lab02-Identity/Lab2Instructions-Identity+Admin.md

 -   Add the same administrative pages as those added in the Part 1 exercise.
 These are the pages for:

     -   Creating users
         -   Validating passwords
         -   Validating user names
         -   Validating e-mail addresses
     -   Editing user information
--   Listing user
+    -   Listing users
     -   Deleting users

 - Add links to navigate between your admin pages.

 - Write a document titled *lab2-Identity.md*, or .txt that lists the model properties you validated and the controller methods where you did server-side validation.
 Put this in a folder named *docs* in the top level of your lab repository.